agx/feedbackd/README.md

 ### Feedback theme

-Events are then mapped to a specific type of feedback (sound, led, vibra) via a device specific theme - since devices have different capabilities and different users different needs.
+As devices have varying capabilities and users different needs, events are mapped to a feedbacks (sound, LED, vibra) via a configurable theme.

 Feedbackd is shipped with a default theme `default.json`.
 You can add your own themes in multiple ways: